baharehpourmalayeri/koduppgift/README.md

 # Koduppgift

 ## Description
-Koduppgift is a web apllication which get a random user by every click and displays it .
+Koduppgift is a web apllication which gets a random user by every click and displays it .

 ## Technologies Used
 - React.js